patrodyne/hisrc-basicjaxb/runtime/src/test/resources/org/patrodyne/jvnet/basicjaxb/explore/Explorer.md

 }
 ~~~

-Notice, we declare `Person` to implement the HiSrc interfaces (`HashCode2`, `Equals2`) for the `JAXBHashCodeStrategy` and `JAXBEqualsStrategy` and override the relevant `Object` methods with our custom code.
+Notice, we declare `Person` to implement the HiSrc interfaces (`HashCode`, `Equals`) for the `JAXBHashCodeStrategy` and `JAXBEqualsStrategy` and override the relevant `Object` methods with our custom code.
 This implementation introduces another HiSrc utility interface, `ObjectLocator`.

 ### ObjectLocator